 , at the 2020 NAIITS Symposium.
 In the paper, the Working Group looks back at the history of the EFC’s engagement in reconciliation with Indigenous peoples and seeks to identify barriers to meaningful and sustained evangelical engagement in reconciliation.

 The paper recommends a number of actions to be taken by the EFC in pursuit of reconciliation and right relationship between Indigenous and non-Indigenous peoples in Canada.
 The EFC has received these recommendations and has committed, as outlined in the paper, to these seven commitments

-The EFC Indigenous-Settler Relations Working Group is comprised of leaders and influencers from a broad spectrum of evangelical communities and inter-church contexts.
+The Seven Commitments Working Group is comprised of leaders and influencers from a broad spectrum of evangelical communities and inter-church contexts.
 Its members represent several of EFC’s denominational affiliates.

 Having presented the paper Stewarding Sacred Seeds

 (which includes the following seven commitments) at the 2020 Symposium of NAIITS: An Indigenous Learning Community, the working group is developing strategies that will “prompt conversation and action among [the EFC’s] affiliates in relation to the following”:

 - Recommitment to the Reconciliation Proclamation (text, video) by

 - Circulating the Proclamation to key leaders in EFC circles